 The above feature transition model depends on the difference in position and orientation between f and f'.
-These definitions make the resulting HSSM models invariant to translation of the object in the image, since we use only relative feature location with respect to the location of the previous feature, instead of absolute feature locations.
+These definitions make the resulting HSSM models invariant to translation of the object in the image, since we use only relative feature locations with respect to the location of the previous feature instead of absolute feature locations.

-C. State Duration Model
+6.3 State Duration Model